getcloudless/getcloudless.com/about.md

 it easier for people to develop robust, cloud agnostic infrastructure solutions.
 Please [reach out](mailto:info@getcloudless.com) if you would like to join or contribute to Cloudless!

+{% include bio-picture.html
+   file="/assets/images/sswanke.jpg"
+   alt="Sarah Swanke by the ocean bio picture" %}

+**Sarah Swanke (Advisor)**

+Hi I'm Sarah (JankySwanky)!

+I'm a Product Manager and data nerd who's launched 3 successful products from the ground up, which are now currently used by ~6.75 million people.
+I'm good with data, teasing out user problems, and asking lots of questions.
+I joined Cloudless because I have a passion for open source and making it easier for people to build things that help other people.

+{% include bio-picture.html
+   file="/assets/images/jisaacso.jpg"
+   alt="Joe Isaacson headshot picture" %}

+**Joe Isaacson (Advisor)**